Section 179 deduction: does my vehicle qualify?

 • The car has a GVWR of 3,000 pounds

 Hank can take a partial Section 179 tax deduction.
 Since his vehicle is used 50% for business purposes, his deduction will be limited.
-The light vehicle cap is $10,200 and he will be able to take advantage of 50% of that amount – or $5,100.
+The light vehicle cap is $12,400, and he can take advantage of 50% of that amount – or $6,200.

 In total, Hank can reduce his business’ tax burden by deducting $5,100 of his $15,000 light hatchback sedan purchase in its first year.